-Recently, a new direction in exploring EE($k$) has opened up with the recognition that the eigenvalue density (ignoring fluctuations) of EE($k$) is given by the so-called $q$-normal distribution $f_{qN}(x|q)$ generating correctly Gaussian form for the parameter $q$ taking the value $q=1$ and semi-circle for $q=0$ \cite{MK}.
+Recently, a new direction in exploring embedded ensembles has opened up with the recognition that the eigenvalue density (ignoring fluctuations) is given by the so-called $q$-normal distribution $f_{qN}(x|q)$ generating correctly Gaussian form for the parameter $q$ taking the value $q=1$ and semi-circle for $q=0$ \cite{MK}.
 The $q$-normal distribution is related to $q$-Hermite polynomials that reduce to normal Hermite polynomials for $q=1$ and Chebyshev polynomials for $q=0$ \cite{Ismail}.
-The EE($k$) and $q$-normal correspondence follows from the novel results obtained by Verbaarschot for quantum black holes with Majorana fermions \cite{Verba-1,Verba-2}.
-In another important recent development \cite{MK-new}, it is shown that the bivariate $q$-normal distribution $f_{biv-qN}$ defined in \cite{Sza-1} gives the form for the bivariate transition strength densities generated by a $k$-body Hamiltonian represented by EE($k$) with the transition operator represented by $EE(t)$.
-With these investigations, clearly $q$-normal and bivariate $q$-normal are expected to be useful in describing strength functions generated by EE($k$).
+The embedded ensembles and $q$-normal correspondence follows from the novel results obtained by Verbaarschot for quantum black holes with Majorana fermions \cite{Verba-1,Verba-2}.
+In another important recent development \cite{MK-new}, it is shown that the bivariate $q$-normal distribution $f_{biv-qN}$ defined in \cite{Sza-1} gives the form for the bivariate transition strength densities generated by a $k$-body Hamiltonian represented by embedded ensembles with the transition operator represented by an independent embedded ensemble.
+With these investigations, clearly $q$-normal and bivariate $q$-normal are expected to be useful in describing strength functions generated by $k$-body embedded ensembles.